Geometry Via Sprays on Frechet Manifolds: Associated Connection Maps

-that fulfills the conditions of the theorem. \end{proof} The expression $ \nabla = K \circ T $ indicates that $ K $ is a connection map in the sense of Eliasson \cite{eli} and Vilms \cite{vilms}.
+that fulfills the conditions of the theorem. \end{proof} The expression $ \nabla = K \circ T $ indicates that $ K $ is a connection map in the sense defined by Eliasson \cite{eli} and Vilms \cite{vilms}.
 We call it a connection map associated with the spray.
-This connection map is fully characterized by the associated bilinear map $ \fs{B} $.
-The differentiability of the spray implies that $ K $ is of class $ C^{k-1} $.
+This connection map finds complete characterization through the associated bilinear map $ \fs{B} $.
+The differentiability of the spray implies that $ K $ is of class $ C^{k-2} $.

 The linearity of $ \fs{B} $ with respect to the second variable implies that $ K $ is linear on the fibers of $ T(T\fs{M}) $, and therefore $ K $ is a linear connection map.
-Also, the connection map $ K $ is symmetric in variables $ u $ and $ v $ because $ \fs{B} $ is symmetric. \begin{remk} We define a connection map by means of the associated covariant of a spray.
-A question that way may ask is if a connection map determines a spray.
-In fact, the question is if a covariant derivative determines a spray.
-In \cite[VIII, $ \S 2 $ ]{lang}, it was pointed out if a manifold admits a cutoff function and we use the torsion-free covariant derivative which yields the existence of the symmetric bilinear mapping $ \fs{B}_U $ for each chart $ U $, then there exists a bijection between sprays and covariant derivative.
-Therefore, in this case a connection map determines a spray.
-If a \fr manifold admits a smooth partition of unity (in particular nuclear \fr manifolds) then there exists a cutoff function on the manifold. \end{remk} Next, because of the importance of second-order tangent bundles (see \cite{a,dod3}) and the possibility of handling them by our approach we will study them with details.
-First, we show that a connection map induces a vector bundle structure on the second-order tangent bundle $ T^2\fs{M} $.
+Furthermore, the symmetry of the connection map $ K $ in variables $ u $ and $ v $ results from the symmetric nature of $ \fs{B} $. \begin{remark} We define a connection map through the associated covariant of a spray.
+A natural question arises: can a connection map uniquely determine a spray?
+Specifically, we inquire whether a covariant derivative alone can determine a spray.
+In \cite[VIII, $ \S 2 $]{lang}, it was highlighted that in the case of Banach manifolds if a manifold admits a cutoff function and we employ a torsion-free covariant derivative, leading to the existence of the symmetric bilinear mapping $ \fs{B}_U $ for each chart $ U $, then a bijective correspondence emerges between sprays and covariant derivatives.

+The situation remains consistent for \fr manifolds, since we apply torsion-free covariant derivatives.
+Regarding cutoff function, \fr manifolds, especially nuclear manifolds, that admit a differentiable partition of unity, possess cutoff functions.
+Thus, for our purposes, it suffices to assume that manifolds admit differentiable partitions of unity of class at least \(C^4\). \end{remark} Next, because of the significance of second-order tangent bundles (see \cite{a,dod3}) and the feasibility of addressing them through our approach, we will delve into a detailed examination.
+Initially, we demonstrate that a connection map induces a vector bundle structure on the second-order tangent bundle.